henriksommerfeld/blog-hugo/content/article/2020-02-26-mac-setup/index.md

 ## Touch Bar

 The Touch Bar is probably my least favourite part of the MacBook Pro, maybe after the very low-quality web cam.
 I find most of the default configuration to aim for aiding non-tech savvy users with simple tasks.
-In web browsers, the Touch Bar shows a big button that sets focus on the address bar.
+In most web browsers, the Touch Bar shows a big button that sets focus on the address bar.

 {{<post-image image="touch-bar-web.png" width="650" borderless="true" />}}

-To me this clearly appears to be made for those who don't know that ⌘ + L does the same.
+To me this is a clear indication that it's made for those who don't know that ⌘ + L does the same.
 It _is_ possible to have the Touch Bar always show the Fn-keys, but for now I'll give it the benefit of the doubt.

 ### Replacing Siri with Screenshot